-Subsequent to the closing of the initial public offering, we have agreed to pay our Sponsor \$10,000 per month for office space and secretarial and administrative services provided to members of the management team.
-Upon completion of the initial business combination or our liquidation, we will cease paying these monthly fees.
-For the year ended December 31, 2022 and for the period from January 28 (inception) through December 31, 2021, we incurred \$120,000 and \$50,000 of such fees, respectively, which are included as general and administrative fees - related party on the accompanying statement of operations.
+Subsequent to the closing of AMCI's initial public offering, AMCI agreed to pay its Sponsor \$10,000 per month for office space and secretarial and administrative services provided to members of the management team.
+For the year ended December 31, 2022 and for the period from January 28, 2021 (inception) through December 31, 2021, AMCI incurred \$120,000 and \$50,000 of such fees, respectively, included as general and administrative fees - related party on the accompanying statements of operations included elsewhere in the prospectus.
+As of December 31, 2022 and 2021, approximately \$120,000 and \$50,000, respectively, of such fees are included as due to related party on the accompanying consolidated balance sheets included elsewhere in the prospectus.